At a Glance

 GE's Artistry series was a retro-looking white and steel line.
 I like retro, also known as mid-century deco, but in a bar or restaurant, not in your home.

 Frigidaire Silver Mist Finish

 This was a bad idea under any name from any manufacturer Silver Mist, Silver Frost, Platinum, Titanium, etc. Gray appliances are just ugly even when marketed as cheaper stainless alternatives.
 Many companies fell into this trap.

 Whirlpool Black and White Ice Finishes

 Colors are unique and should be considered in some cases.
-If you want a unique kitchen, then consider a pop of color and panel the rest of your appliances.
+If you want a unique kitchen, consider a pop of color and panel the rest of your appliances.

 Then again, after reading this, you may find stainless steel is not a bad option.